Cha-Euy-Sung/ALPR_System/README.md

 ## Cooperation

-Thanks to Jinju@hhaahaha for implementing Optical Character Recognition, and working on this project together.
+Thanks to Jinjoo[@hhaahaha](https://github.com/hhaahaha) for implementing Optical Character Recognition, and working on this project together.